mahvin92/DNAcrypt-AI/README.md

    - DNAcrypt-AI estimates the entropy of the generated password (the random assignment and sequence of alphanumeric-symbol charcaters), not necessarily the strength of the encryption.
 If you are not satisfied with the entropy estimate, you can always run DNAcrypt-AI again until you arrive at a desirable entropy.
 If you encounter issues while running DNAcrypt-AI multiple times, restarting your session can fix most issues ```Runtime -> Restart session and run all```

 ## Reporting
-Comments and suggestions to improve FAS2rDNA-Colab are welcome.
+Comments and suggestions to improve DNAcrypt-AI are welcome.
 If you find any bug or problem, please open an issue.

 ## Citation
 To follow